Orders API Overview

 objects can reference a customer profile.
 You can later use SearchOrders

 to search orders by customer.
-For more information about making customer profiles, see Keep Records of Customer Profiles.
+For more information about making customer profiles, see Manage Customer Profiles.

 You should be aware of the following considerations regarding customer assignments: